 Steamboat Willie (1928) Director: Walt Disney and Ub Iwerks

+This classic cartoon is definitely worth watching time and again, not simply for the novelty of sound joined with moving animation, but also for its innovative production.
 The cartoon debuts Mickey Mouse and his hilarious high jinks as he works on a steamboat with the captain, Pete.
-Mickey is regularly punished and he uses the other animals on board as a means to his own end until the film closes when Pete puts him to work peeling potatoes.
+Mickey is regularly punished and he uses other animals onboard as a means to his own end until the film closes when Pete puts him to work peeling potatoes.
 The film also features the introduction of Minnie Mouse.